Isaac

 While he has been called the ‘brains’ of the ghostly group, and was innovative on the battlefield (‘D&D’), Isaac shows a fierce loyalty to his fellow ghosts, and demands the same in return (‘Halloween’).
 While being the third oldest ghost in the mansion (behind Thorfinn and Sasappis), Isaac keeps his political dreams active by serving as a leader amongst the ghosts and protector of the mansion (‘Halloween,’ ‘D&D’).
 Keenly observant and curious, Isaac is almost always part of the ghostly ‘welcoming committee’ for those who visit the mansion.
 Even though he is not seen or heard, he typically has an opinion of each person or situation he encounters (‘Pilot,’ ‘Possession,’ ‘Alberta’s Fan’).
 As for Sam, Jay and his fellow upstairs ghosts, Isaac demonstratives an attentive attitude, while sometimes boasting of his own importance in the effort. (‘D&D,’ ‘Ghostwriter’).

 Flamboyant and light-hearted in his attitude and mannerisms, Isaac is well-known for having dramatic facial and eye expressions and exaggerated gestures.
 In keeping with his fancy and vibrant nature, he has a passion for tea parties, fancy dinners, and musical theater.
+In keeping with his fancy and vibrant nature, he has a passion for tea parties, fancy dinners and musical theater.
+Yet he was gritty enough to have taken on the jobs of being a barber, which sometimes required performing minor dentistry and surgery, and a squirrel taxidermist.

 In the beginning of the show, while everyone saw Isaac as being closeted gay, Isaac did not see this himself.
 After his painfully awkward attempt to seduce Hetty (‘Thorapy’) in order to deflect attention from him and Nigel, Isaac come out to her by telling her his eye has indeed been on his former enemy.
 Slowly, Isaac began to come to a sense of his own self-awareness, his true affections for Nigel and his heart for the residents of Woodstone.
 At the end of Season 1, Isaac tells Nigel, ‘I like you,’ in front of the other ghosts (‘Farnsby & B’).
 And his actions in Season 2 have shown his growth as a character — he helped to foster communication between Thor and his son Bjorn (‘The Baby Bjorn’), helped save Sam’s life at a painful and shameful cost (‘Halloween 2: The Ghost of Hetty’s Past‘), revealed the pain of his rejection from the Freemasons (‘The Liquor License’) and made peace with his marriage to Beatrice, the later of which led him to fully accept Nigel and kiss him in ‘The Christmas Spirit, Part One & Part Two.’